 Criteria JORC Code explanation Commentary The total length and percentage of the relevant intersections logged.
 Sub- sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
 Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
 Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
 Whether sample sizes are appropriate to the grain size of the material being sampled.
 RC chips cone split, sampled dry where possible and wet when excess ground water could not be prevented.
 Sample condition (wet, dry or damp) is recorded at the time of logging.
 The entire sample (approx. 2-3kg) has been dried and pulverised to 85% passing 75μm.
 Field duplicates have been collected and results are within expected limits.
 Sample sizes are considered appropriate for the grainsize of the material sampled.
 Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established.
-A 10g Aqua-Regia digest followed by an MS finish was used to determine all elemental concentrations.
-Aqua-regia is an industry standard, partial digest technique that typically approximates a total digest for Au and other metals in the style of deposit targeted.
 Fire assay is a total digest technique and is considered appropriate for gold.
-Assays were returned for the following elements: Au, Ag, As, Cu, Pb, Zn, Ni, Mo, Bi, Sb, Te and W Certified Reference Material (Standards and blanks) are submitted with batches (approximately 1 in every 25 samples) and laboratory inserted standards, blanks and duplicates are also reported.
+Assays were returned for the following elements: Au, Certified Reference Material (Standards and blanks) are submitted with batches (approximately 1 in every 25 samples) and laboratory inserted standards, blanks and duplicates are also reported.
 The results reported for are all within tolerable limits.
+Field duplicates are also inserted.
+Gold is apparently nuggetty in the highest grade intervals with duplication between laboratory and field duplicates variable.
+Averaging has been applied to these highest grade intervals.
 Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Discuss any adjustment to assay data.
 All data have been checked internally for correctness by senior MZM geological and corporate staff.
 All data is collected via Geobank Mobile software and uploaded into the MZM Geobank Database following validation.
 No adjustments have been made to assay data.
 Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
+Specification of the grid system used.
 All location points were collected using handheld GPS in MGA 94 - Zone 51.
-Downhole surveys are conducted at approximately 30m intervals
+Downhole surveys are conducted at approximately 50m intervals using industry standard downhole survey tools.